interaction-dynamics/features/FAQ.md

 3. The feature will automatically be detected and displayed in the web interface

 ## How can I add a feature description?

 To add a new feature description to the system, follow these steps:

+1. In the feature folder, create a new README.md file
+2. In this README.md file, provide a detailed description of the feature, including its purpose, functionality, and any relevant technical details.

+## How can I add an owner?

+1. In the feature README, add a property `owner` in the [frontmatter]((https://dev.to/dailydevtips1/what-exactly-is-frontmatter-123g)) of the README.md file.

+To add a new feature description to the system, follow these steps: